Are You Ready to Commit to a German Shepherd Dog

 To date, we have not found that Shepherds thrive on kibble or dehydrated raw food diet.
 If you are taking a Shepherd home, you are committing to a raw or home-cooked grass-fed, organic diet.
 All of our puppies come with a feeding booklet.

 Our vet bills consist of hip x-rays or rare mishaps.
-Our dogs are very healthy–on the diet we feed–so veterinarian bills are rare.
+This rarity is a testament to the health of our dogs, which we attribute to the diet we feed them.
 If you feed processed dog food, you will probably spend more time and money at the vet.
 Processed dog food may appear to save money, but in the long run, it does not.
 Many German Shepherds have sensitive digestive systems.
 I believe that processed food, chemicals, and food colors can trigger allergies in your dog, which can lead to lowered immunity and vet visits.
 Food allergies can also trigger brain symptoms.
 Food reactions may trigger neurotic behaviors, anxiety, and aggression.
 A natural diet has many benefits for your dog.
 Read, Dr. Becker’s Real Food for Healthy Dogs and Cats.

 2- VACCINATIONS- We do not recommend multiple vaccinations for Our German Shepherds.
 Based on the scientific research below, we vaccinate our puppies once with single-dose vaccines and then titer test before any second vaccine is given.
 We also only give one rabies shot until titer testing no longer shows immunity.
 Titers may decline around seven years of age, but sometimes dogs remain immune for their lifetime.
 Vaccinating a dog that still carries antibodies can damage the immune system.
-And in the case of rabies can lead to brain inflammation, anxiety, and aggression.
+And in the case of rabies, it can lead to brain inflammation, anxiety, and aggression.
+This type of reaction is called a rabies miasm.

 Please titer test your dog before any second vaccination.
 German Shepherds can develop a myriad of symptoms after vaccination.
-Eczema and other skin allergies can develop, sudden onset of aggression has been reported after multiple yearly rabies vaccinations.
+Eczema and other skin allergies can develop as can the sudden onset of aggression which has been reported after multiple yearly rabies vaccinations.

 You can go to http://www.protectthepets.com/ To find a vaccine-aware veterinarian in your area.